KavyaVee00/CS-5001-Final-Project/README.md

 > When I initially had written this code, I kept having the problem where I would create an account with a username and password, and then when I went to login with the exact same username and password, it would tell me that the username was not found (even though it was the exact username I had signed up with).
 I eventually understood that the issue seemed to be related to the trailing space in the username when creating a new account.
 To fix this, I modified the code so that it would strip the leading and trailing spaces from the entered username.

+### Login

+The login function handles the login process.
+It checks if the entered username exists in the user_accounts dictionary.
+If the username exists, it prompts the user for a password and checks if it matches the stored password.
+If the password is incorrect, it allows the user to retry or go back to the main menu by entering 'Q'.

+    def login(username, password):
+    """
+    Log in a user with the provided username and password.

+    Parameters:
+    - username (str): The username for login.
+    - password (str): The password for login.

+    Returns:
+    - None
+    """
+    print("Login:")

+    # Check if the username exists
+    cleaned_username = username.strip()
+    if cleaned_username not in user_accounts:
+        print("Username not found.
+Please create a new account.") return

+    # Check if the entered password matches the stored password
+    stored_password = user_accounts[cleaned_username]
+    while stored_password != password:
+        password = input("Incorrect password.
+Please try again. (or 'Q' to go back to the main menu): ").strip()

+        if password.upper() == "Q":
+            return

+    print("Login successful!")

+> Major Challenge
+> When I had resetted a password and tried logging in again, it would say that the password was wrong.
+It seemed like there was an issue with the login function where it doesn't correctly handle the updated password after a successful reset.
+The problem was that the login function I had written didn't take the new password into account when checking for a match.
+So I had modified the code so that it ensured that the login function uses the cleaned username when checking for a match in the user_accounts dictionary.

+### Resetting Password

+    def reset_password(username, new_password):
+    """
+    Reset the password for a user.

+    Parameters:
+    - username (str): The username for which the password is reset.
+    - new_password (str): The new password.

+    Returns:
+    - None
+    """
+    print("Reset Password:")

+    # Check if the username exists (after stripping leading/trailing spaces)
+    cleaned_username = username.strip()
+    if cleaned_username not in user_accounts:
+        print("Username not found.
+Please create a new account.") return

+    # Check if the new password is strong
+    while not is_password_strong(cleaned_username, new_password):
+        print("Weak password.
+Make sure it meets the criteria:") print("- 8 to 16 characters")
+        print("- At least one uppercase letter")
+        print("- At least one lowercase letter")
+        print("- At least one digit")
+        print("- At least one special character (!@#$%^&*(),.?\":{}|<>)") print("- Should not contain the username")
+        new_password = input("Enter a stronger password: ")

+    # Update the password in the dictionary
+    user_accounts[cleaned_username] = new_password
+    print("Password reset successful!")

 ### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.